devstuffz/Usefull-tools/README.md

-Usefull tools is a c# class created by DevStuffz
+USefull tools is a c# class created by DevStuffz

 i am planning on adding way more Usefull methods

 So far i have

 Random(int);   makes int a random number